HaydnZK/Research-and-Methodology/CMMC/README.md

 #### **Core Operational Pillars**
 The 3 requirements within this family are grouped into three primary operational areas:
 * **Incident Handling Capability**: Establishing a structured operational lifecycle for security events.
 This lifecycle must cover four distinct phases: Preparation (tools and policies), Detection and Analysis (spotting a breach), Containment and Eradication (stopping and removing the hacker), and Recovery (restoring clean backups safely).
-* **Incident Testing and Simulations**: Your incident response plan cannot simply sit on a shelf as a theoretical document.
+* **Incident Testing and Simulations**: Your incident response plan can't simply sit on a shelf as a theoretical document.
 You don't want to wait for a real breach to discover a flaw in your strategy, so you must regularly run your team through realistic cyberattack simulations to ensure everyone knows exactly how to react during a live emergency.
 * **Federal Reporting Compliance**: Establishing a direct operational bridge to the Department of Defense.
 When an incident occurs, you're legally obligated to report specific technical details to federal authorities within rigid, non-negotiable time windows.

 #### **Critical Technical Controls**